Didrik Hafstad

-Didrik Hafstad (born 26 December 2003) is a Norwegian professional football player who plays as a forward for Veikkausliiga side Gnistan.
+Didrik Hafstad (born 26 December 2003) is a Norwegian professional football player who plays as a forward for Norwegian Second Division side Tromsdalen.

 Club career

 Hafstad played in the youth sector of Tromsø.
 He made his senior debut with the club's reserve team in 2018.
 He debuted with the first team in 2022 in Norwegian Football Cup.

 On 22 December 2022, Hafstad joined Tromsdalen in 2. divisjon.

 On 28 January 2025, Hafstad moved to Finland and signed with Veikkausliiga club Gnistan.

 Personal life

 His father Thomas is a former professional footballer who played for Tromsø.
 His older brother Tobias is also a footballer.